wtcoin/docs-1/source/includes/_tx.md

 ### Send Transaction Endpoint

 With your [TransactionSkeleton](#transactionskeleton) returned from the New Transaction Endpoint, you now need to use your private key(s) to sign the data provided in the **tosign** array, and put that (hex-encoded) data into the **signatures** array of the TransactionSkeleton.
-You also need to include the corresponding public key(s) in the **pubkeys** array, in the order of the addresses/inputs provided.
+You also need to include the corresponding (hex-encoded) public key(s) in the **pubkeys** array, in the order of the addresses/inputs provided.
 Signature and public key order matters, so make sure they are returned in the same order as the inputs you provided.

+Digital signing can be a difficult process, and is where the majority of issues arise when dealing with cryptocurrency transactions.
+We are working on integrating client-side signing solutions into our libraries to make this process easier, but you can read more about [signing here.](#https://bitcoin.org/en/developer-guide#term-signature)

 <aside class="notice">
 A note on fees: fees in cryptocurrencies can be complex.
 We provide 2 different ways for you to control the fees included in your transactions: